turingschool/front-end-curriculum/projects/capstone.md

 * Interface with the BE team’s API(s) that serve JSON data and incorporate that data into your FE
 * Test the FE:
-  * If you use React/Redux for your FE, then we expect total test coverage
+  * If you use React/Redux for your FE, then we expect above 85% test coverage
   * If you experiment with a new FE framework outside of React/Redux, then FE test coverage is expected to be at least 25%
 * Implement a stretch goal (listed below)